Axel-Bravo/19_udacity_dsa/2_006_Project_Show_me_Data_Structures/explanation.md

 In respects to the study of the _time xomplexity_, is __O(Ln)__, being _**L**_ the maximum length of a codeword; more references see [here](https://en.wikipedia.org/wiki/Huffman_coding#Optimality).

+## Project 4
+The requirement to create an efficient algorithm that searches into this encapsulated structure, like a [_Matryoshka dolls_](https://en.wikipedia.org/wiki/Matryoshka_doll), as been satisfied by a __recursive algorithm__.

+The time complexity of this algorithm is dependent on the size and structure employed to safe the data.
+Being the worst case of type __*O(n^n)*__.